hypherionmc/fdd-docs/features/luckperms-sync.md

 You can also edit this config file with our online editor at https://editor.firstdark.dev to make it easier !!!

+!!!
+Warning
+This feature requires Access Control, or Optional Verification to be enabled !!!

 Since Simple Discord Link 3.2.1, it's possible to sync LuckPerms ranks (or groups) with discord roles.

 To configure this, open up your `simple-discord-compat.toml` file, and find the LuckPerms sections.